 Maddee Clark is a Yugambeh writer, editor and curator.
 He lives and works in Narrm.
 Maddee is a PhD candidate at the University of Melbourne, writing on Indigenous Futurism and race, and has taught and consulted across the university’s Bachelor of Arts (Extended) program.

 - Professor Karen Farquharson

 Karen Farquharson is Professor of Sociology and Head of the School of Social and Political Sciences at The University of Melbourne.
 Her research explores the sociology of racism, migration, media and sport from a critical race theory perspective.
-Recent research projects include: Participation versus performance: Managing (dis)ability, gender and cultural diversity in junior sport, the AuSud Media Project, and the Koorie Energy Efficiency Project (KEEP).
+Recent research projects include: Participation versus performance: Managing (dis)ability, gender and cultural diversity in junior sport, the AuSud Media Project, and the Koorie Energy Efficiency Project (KEEP) (5.4Mb pdf).
 Her most recent books are the co-edited collections Australian Media and the Politics of Belonging (2018) and Relating Worlds of Racism: Dehumanisation, Belonging, and the Normativity of European Whiteness (2018).

 - Professor Kirsty Gover